Early modern philosophy: Major Enlightenment concepts

 Europe had a burst of philosophical and scientific activity in the mid-18th century, challenging established theories and dogmas.
 Voltaire and Jean-Jacques Rousseau headed the philosophic movement, arguing for a society founded on reason rather than religion and Catholic theology, for a new civic order based on natural law, and for science founded on experimentation and observation.
 Montesquieu, a political philosopher, proposed the notion of a government's division of powers, which was enthusiastically accepted by the framers of the United States Constitution.

 Two separate schools of Enlightenment philosophy existed.
 Inspired by Spinoza's theory, the radical enlightenment argued for democracy, individual liberty, freedom of speech, and the abolition of religious authority.
 A second, more moderate kind, championed by René Descartes, John Locke, Christian Wolff, and Isaac Newton, aimed to strike a balance between reform and old power and religious institutions.

 Science eventually began to dominate Enlightenment speech and thinking.
 Numerous Enlightenment authors and intellectuals came from scientific backgrounds and equated scientific progress with the downfall of religion and conventional authority in favour of the growth of free speech and ideas.
 In general, Enlightenment science placed a high premium on empiricism and logical reasoning, and was inextricably linked to the Enlightenment ideal of progression and development.
-However, as was the case with the majority of Enlightenment ideals, the advantages of science were not widely recognised.
+However, as was the case with the majority of Enlightenment ideals, the advantages of science were not widely recognized.

-Additionally, the Enlightenment has traditionally been credited with laying the groundwork for current Western political and intellectual culture.
-It ushered in a period of political modernisation in the West, focused on democratic principles and institutions and resulting in the establishment of modern, liberal democracies.
-The fundamentals of European liberal thought, include the individual right, natural equality of all men, separation of powers, the artificial nature of political order (which resulted in the later distinction between civil society and the state), the view that all legitimate political power must be "representative" and based on popular consent, and liberal interpretationism.
+The Enlightenment has traditionally been credited with laying the groundwork for current Western political and intellectual culture.
+It ushered in a period of political modernization in the West, focused on democratic principles and institutions and resulting in the establishment of modern, liberal democracies.
+The fundamentals of European liberal thought include the individual right, natural equality of all men, separation of powers, the artificial nature of political order (which resulted in the later distinction between civil society and the state), the view that all legitimate political power must be "representative" and based on popular consent, and liberal interpretationism.

 Enlightenment-era criticism on religion was a reaction to Europe's previous century of religious turmoil.
-Enlightenment intellectuals intended to limit organised religion's political dominance, so averting another period of intolerable religious violence.
+Enlightenment intellectuals intended to limit organized religion's political dominance, so averting another period of intolerable religious violence.
 Numerous unique concepts emerged, including deism (belief in God the Creator without reference to the Bible or other authoritative source) and atheism.
 The latter was hotly debated but garnered few supporters.
 Many, like Voltaire, believed that without believing in a God who punishes wrong, society's moral order would be jeopardised.